ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Also, as `Mainnet` is being used here, the tool assumes that the first ledger address is going to be used as signing address.
 So, it is expected that the connected ledger has the Subnet control key as its first address.

-Now we need the **NodeID** of our new validator from the very beginning of this tutorial.
+Now use the **NodeID** of the validator from the very beginning of this tutorial.
 For best results make sure the validator is running and synced.

 ```text
 Next, we need the NodeID of the validator you want to whitelist.